-Grado Reference Series RS2e: Grado headphones always a good place to start when spinning records.
-The RS2e's hand-crafted mahogany earcups give you smooth, relaxed highs that pair nicely with vinyl.
+Grado Reference Series SR 325x: Grado headphones are always a good place to start when spinning records.
+The SR 325x's crisp, detailed highs pair nicely with vinyl.

 Audio-Technica ATH-M50X: These budget-friendly headphones are known as a “gateway” into the world of audiophile headphones.
 Their well-balanced, revealing sound is what you want to hear when you drop that needle on the groove.